 Reading We Make the Path by Walking just connects with me.
 I enjoy the photographs of his journey and the many options and possibilities that lie before me/him, while yet enjoying the view in transit.
 I find Gaffney’s book to be a wonderful metaphor for the messiness of living life.

 Gaffney’s photobook is a text-printed stiff cover book that resides in a printed ¾ slip cover.
 The slip cover design suggests an individual’s pocket, representing a place for the small guide booklets that many walkers acquire to prepare for a walk in a specific region.

 The interior book block has an exposed binding due to the front endpapers are not attached to the cover.
 The block is affixed to the back cover by means of gluing the endpapers to the back cover and the end paper is included as a part of the last signature.
 The binding itself appears to be a Smyth bound with gluing, which allows the book to provide a lay-flat viewing, which I really enjoy.
-A book design with an exposed binding is intriguing as to the metaphoric intent.
-In this case the photographs, as well as the narrative, appears to be open ended and thus the journey is still not complete.
+A book design with an exposed binding is intriguing as to the metaphoric intent, which in this case the photographs, as well as the narrative, appears to be open ended and thus the journey is still not complete.

 We Make the Path by Walking – Paul Gaffney

 Designer & Editing: Paul Gaffney